 Get Started

-AIEP is a governance and evidence protocol.
-You do not need to understand the full specification to deploy it.
-Start with the path that matches your role.
+AIEP is an evidence and retrieval substrate.
+You do not need to understand the full specification to start using it.
+Choose the path that matches your role.

 Choose your path